 Nonprofit Toolkit: Resources for organizations facing government investigations

-Nonprofit organizations are increasingly under threat from government officials who seek to score political points and silence checks on their own power.
+Nonprofit organizations are increasingly under threat from government officials who seek to silence critics and consolidate power.
 This toolkit offers best practices for responding to politicized government investigations so that organizations can keep doing lawful, mission-based work.

-Nonprofits are an integral part of civil society, providing critical services to communities across the country and often calling out abuses of power.
+Nonprofits are a key part of civil society, providing critical services to communities across the country and often challenging abuses of power.
 As authoritarian-minded leaders try to insulate themselves from accountability, they often target nonprofit organizations they see as a threat.
-In order for nonprofits to keep thriving and serving communities in need, they have to understand the tactics they may face and how best to respond.
+It’s important that nonprofits understand these tactics and how best to respond.

 On this page, you’ll find short topic-specific primers that build on our full-length guide, Protecting Civic Space, along with additional resources to equip nonprofits navigating politicized government investigations.